-Office location or \Online: AT 110

-Office hours: Online according to your needs and schedule.
+Office location or \Online: AT 110 Office hours: Online by appointment.

 Phone number: 707-476-4375

 Email address: john-johnston@redwoods.edu

 Catalog Description

 An introduction to major ethical theories and the practice of moral reasoning and decision making.
 Students will practice using ethical theories and methods of moral reasoning to reach justified ethical conclusions in response to a variety of current ethical issues.
 Topics may include ethical issues related to artificial intelligence, the treatment of animals and the environment, political violence, freedom of speech, abortion, etc.